AztecProtocol/engineering-designs/in-progress/proving-queue/0005-proving-queue.md

 The described interactions should mean that we maintain a queue of jobs, prioritised in whatever way we need, queryable by however we require whilst only using a simple LMDB store and directory structure.
 By doing all of this in memory we drastically reduce the amount of DB access required at the expense of some duplicated effort and negotiation upon broker restart (something we hope is a rare occurence).
 Even if we consider a worst case scenario of ~200,000 outstanding proof requests, this should not require more than a few 10's MB of memory to cache.
 One potential concern is performance.
 There will be a large number of prover agents querying for work and these queries will need to be very efficient, but this will be the case with any system.

-The last step is that the broker periodcally pushes all completed jobs back to the orchestrator, once accepted by the orchestrator, they are removed from both the directory listing and the index DB.
+The last step is that the broker pushes all completed jobs back to the orchestrator, shortly after they have been completed but asynchronously to the completion message from the agent.
+The job is removed from both the directory listing and the index DB.
+When the queue is empty, a check is performed that the proof request directory is empty.
+Any remaining data is deleted.